 - Start the liquor license application early.
 This is often the most daunting and frustrating part of running a beer festival.
-You need to apply for an “event liquor license” at the Western Cape Liquor Board (or the Liquor Board most applicable to your event) - this is a complicated procedure and we’d suggest getting a liquor license lawyer to help you through this process.
+You need to apply for an “event liquor license” at the Western Cape Liquor Board (or the Liquor Board most applicable to your event) - this is a complicated procedure and we’d suggest getting a liquor license lawyer to help you through this process, or check out our guide here.
 As we always say, “you don’t want to be up craft beer event river without a liquor license paddle”.

 - Limit the number of vendors.
 It may seem like a great idea to have loads of different stalls so that people don’t have to wait in a line too long and that they have a variety of options, but for a vendor it also means that their sales will be lower and not worth their while (and remember sales are good).
 This number obviously fluctuates based on the number of people you expect to attend as there does need to be enough food and beer etc, to go around throughout the day.
 Mmmmm, food and beer.

 - Try to get all of your vendors to either use an ice chiller (for the brewers) or gas (for the food stalls) to save on power costs and a potential surge and outage.
 You want to keep the event going come rain or shine.
 For the brewers, it’s a nice add-on to have a general ice fee included in their vendor fee rather than have them pay each time they need a bag.

 - If you’re in a bigger space, put up maps of where things are located (toilets, emergency exits, food trucks, stage).
 Make things easy for folks!
 People love it when life is easy.